ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 }
 ```

-After using the BBS+ algorithm to generate an unlinkable proof revealing only the 2nd and 4th payload of the given name and email in this example, the result will be a new JWP with the same Protected Header only those payloads included:
+After using the BBS algorithm to generate an unlinkable proof revealing only the 2nd and 4th payload of the given name and email in this example, the result will be a new JWP with the same Protected Header only those payloads included:

 ```
   ImV5SjBlWEFpT2lKS1VGUWlMQ0poYkdjaU9pSkNRbE1ySWl3aVkyeGhhVzF6SWpwYkltWmhiV2xzZVY5dVlXMWxJaXdpWjJsMlpXNWZibUZ0WlNJc0ltVnRZV2xzSWl3aVlXZGxJbDE5Ig